 5. On-site Optimization

-1. Target the right keywords: Your audience reaches you through these keywords.
+Target the right keywords: Your audience reaches you through these keywords.
 Your targeted keywords should always include your location.
-For example, if you are a salon in Dublin, you should always include Dublin in your short and long-tail keywords.
-Perform a quick Google search on the target keyword + target location and research a little through Google Keyword Planner.
+For example, if you are a salon in Dublin, you should always include 'Dublin' in your short- and long-tail keywords.
+Perform a quick Google search on the target keyword and target location, and research further using the Google Keyword Planner.
 Then, come up with keywords that have a high search volume and low competition.

-2. Meta Title and Meta Description: This is the first information that your customers view on search results.
-Optimize these elements and make sure you include your target location-specific keyword in the meta title within 65-70 characters and within 155-160 characters in the meta description.
+Meta Title and Meta Description: This is the first information that your customers view on search results.
+Optimize these elements and ensure that you include your target location-specific keyword in the meta title, within 65-70 characters, and in the meta description, within 155-160 characters.

-1. Content: To begin, businesses with multiple locations should make sure that they create separate landing pages for each of their locations.
-Also, there should be unique and relevant content for each of these location-specific landing pages (Otherwise, it will be deemed duplicate content).
+To begin, businesses with multiple locations should ensure that they create separate landing pages for each location.
+Additionally, each of these location-specific landing pages should have unique and relevant content (Otherwise, it will be deemed duplicate content).
 Include a small gallery of photos of your employees, shop front or products.
 For example, if you’re a restaurant, you can add photos of some of your famous dishes.

-Always embed a Google Map on your website so that it is easier for your customers to locate you.
+Always embed a Google Map on your website to make it easier for your customers to locate you.

-Make sure that you have your complete NAP details on your website.
-Also, include other important details like working hours, email, discount offers, promotions, customer testimonials, links to review sites, product descriptions, and so on.
+Ensure that you have your complete NAP details displayed on your website.
+Additionally, include other essential information such as working hours, email, discount offers, promotions, customer testimonials, links to review sites, product descriptions, and more.

 6. Local Link Building

-Getting links from local websites is extremely important for better rankings but is often overlooked by marketers.
-Local Link building is not about obtaining links from high authority websites, but acquiring links from local websites doing something similar to you.
+Getting links from local websites is extremely important for better rankings, but is often overlooked by marketers.
+Local Link building is not about obtaining links from high-authority websites, but rather acquiring links from local websites that do something similar to you.

 The best way to get started would be to get listed in local directories.